optimatorlab/mFSTSP/README.md

     It is necessary to have these two files in the subfolder corresponding to a problem instance, in order to solve the mFSTSP for that instance.

 3) The problems folder also contains four CSV files, that have the information on UAV specifications.
 Depending on the CSV file we choose (between 101, 102, 103, and 104) to solve a problem instance, we select a set of UAVs with particular speed and range.
+The appropriate CSV file can be chosen through the command line argument, which is described in 'RUNNING THE SCRIPT' section.

 ### RUNNING THE SCRIPT: